 It’s summer, which means that it’s grilling season.
 I get pretty excited about firing up the grill because I’m not the one who cooks on the grill at our house.
 Jared handles all of that.
 He handles the grill and I do everything else, so it ends up being a meal that we prepare together.
 We’re a little tired of grilled chicken, steaks and pork chops, so last night we tried something different….homemade grilled pizza.
 This is a great unorthodox recipe to treat yourself to as a celebration for doing something tough, like organizing your home!

 I found the recipe here for the dough here, but I’m including it below as well.
 And, if you don’t want to mess with making dough yourself, you can usually find pre-made dough at the grocery story that you can roll out yourself.
 There’s really no need to make it harder than it needs to be.

 Prepping the Grill for Pizza

 First, heat your grill for 5-10 minutes on the medium-high setting.
 If you’re using charcoal, you may have to let it sit a little longer.
 If you’re using a pizza stone, go ahead and put that on the grill so that it can heat up as well.
 A pizza stone will help give your pizza crispy crust.
 I found mine yesterday in the grilling section at Elliot’s Hardware in Casa Linda.
 If you don’t have a pizza stone, don’t worry, you can simply cook the pizza on a piece of aluminum foil.
-Pro tip: put a little cornmeal either on the pizza stone or aluminum foil so that the finished pizza easily slide off the cooking surface.
+Pro-tip: put a little cornmeal either on the pizza stone or aluminum foil so that the grilled pizza can easily slide off the cooking surface.